ahn9807/Minish/READEME.md

 minish_io.c and parser.c take part of I/O and string parser in minish.
 Minish_io.c takes input and makes output shell prompt screen.
 Parser.c has various kinds of important parser including parse_space and parser_input. parse_input is the most important part of the parser.c. parse_input parse the input string and decide witch

 ## exec_commend.c exec_builtin.c exec_piped.c exec_redirected.c
+exec_commend.c get input as an argument of itself.
+With aid of parser.c, exec_commend parse the argument and call appropriate function to execute builtin, piped, redirected commend.

 ## queue.c
+This is help script for implementing background and foreground job scheduling.
+Queue is implemented in linked list fasioned.

 ## signal_handler.c
+signal_halder.c register appropriate actions for each siganls.

 # Conclusion
+We can make bash like shell in c with aid of systemcall.
+Actually, shell such as zsh or bash is a just a programe that runs systemcall to execute any other programe user friendly in TUI environments.
+Some features such as auto complete or history is not implemented in this project.
+I want to extend my shell to have more real bash like strucuture if I have time.

+Overall architecture structure is designed by myself.